Study Code of Practice and Student Code of Conduct

 - All students are held to high, yet manageable expectations

-- Students are assessed through a variety of assessment types to meet all learning styles.
+- Students are assessed through a variety of assessment types.

-- Teachers use differentiated instruction and a variety of teaching methods to meet the needs of all learners.
+- Teachers use differentiated instruction and a variety of teaching methods.

 - Resources match student needs.